 A long drama had taken place.
 Moses had led the people from slavery to the beginning of the road to freedom.
 The people themselves had witnessed God at Mount Sinai, the only time in all history when an entire people became the recipients of revelation.
 Then came the disappearance of Moses for his long sojourn at the top of the mountain, an absence which led to the Israelites’ greatest collective sin, the making of the Golden Calf.
 Moses returned to the mountain to plead for forgiveness, which was granted.

-Its symbol was the second set of tablets.
+Its symbol was the second set of Tablets.
 Now life must begin again.
 A shattered people must be rebuilt.
 How does Moses proceed?
 The verse with which the sedra begins contains the clue:

-Moses assembled the whole Israelite community and said to them: “These are the things God has commanded you to do.”
+Moses assembled all the community of Israel and said to them: “These are the things God has commanded you to do.”

 Shemot 35:1